Fanor51/chatgpt-docs-multiple-choice-questions-generator/README.md

-# chatgpt-docs-multiple-choice-questions-generator
+# [POC] chatgpt-docs-multiple-choice-questions-generator
-Pyrhon 3 Scripts for generating multiple choice questions from code docs websites.
+Python 3 Scripts for generating multiple choice questions from code docs websites.

+## Future Idea
+The main idea for this project was to create educational data from crawling docs websites like https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ApiOverview/Index.html and create randomized multiple choice quizes to learn for a certificate.

+## Known issues
+- Some content from pages are to long to send to chatGPT api and need to get splitted into multiple parts.
+Because every prompt stands for itself it is possible that context from the whole page gets lost in the questions.
+-

+## Open Tasks
+- Crawl a page tree / multiple pages and not only 1 Page
+- Check and maybe optimize incoming data structure
+- Maybe import data directly into a DB?
+- Optimize code
+- ...

 ## Python Packages